KevinKim99/Ticket-Tech/README.md

 # Ticket-Tech

-Hello, welcome to COSC 310 Software Engineer project
+Hello, welcome to our COSC 310 Software Engineering project

-We are making ticket buy & sell software program
+We are making a ticket buy & sell software program